Research

 FLRC actively promotes research in the following areas:

-To gain an understanding of our analytical and research capabilities, please click here to view information on our facilities.
-Anyone who wants to discuss research opportunities should contact: Lance Currie (Click Here).
+Gain an understanding of our analytical and research capabilities and view information on our facilities.
+Anyone who wants to discuss research opportunities should contact: Chris Anderson.